belle2/basf2/mva/doc/index-01-mva.rst

 In short, there are several hook functions which are called by the 'Python' backend of the mva package.
 There are sensible defaults for these hook functions implemented for many frameworks like tensorflow, theano, sklearn, hep_ml (see ``mva/scripts/basf2_mva_python_interface/``).
-However you can override these hook functions and ultimately have to full control:
+However, you can override these hook functions and ultimately have full control:

 During the fitting phase the following happens: